CarouselSMS/API_deprecated/sections/api/messaging.md

 -   `(2/3) …continuation …`
 -   `(3/3) …the final piece.`

 Scheduled messages are sent in batches every 15 minutes.
 The date format (see the `on` field) may vary from the strict `10/12/2008 12:55AM —0500` to the relaxed `Tuesday 9 1:15PM`.
-If the timezone isn’t specified, then `EST (GMT-5)` is assumed.
+If the timezone isn’t specified, then `UTC` is assumed.

 ### Split modes